 PPC and Facebook Ads

-For those looking to target potential customers through paid advertising, I’ll recommend these 4 channels that teach you more about Google Adwords and Facebook Advertising.
+If you’re want to learn how to advertise your business online, , I’ll recommend these 4 channels that teach you more about Google Adwords and Facebook Advertising.

 I tend to find that brands aren’t very good at delivering tutorials and how to guides on their YouTube channels.